 3) Live Life On Your Terms

 There was only one rule in my father’s mind.
 And that was, there are no rules.
-Not many people have courage to throw caution to the wind, but he did, and I admire him for it.
+Talk about valuable life lessons!
+As much as it makes me cringe to think about it, not many people have the courage to throw caution to the wind.
+He did, and I admire him for it.
 It’s not easy to take the road less traveled, but when that road is chosen wisely, you’ll often be better for it.

 4) Overcome Mental Obstacles

-While he didn’t care for convention and what other people thought about him, he struggled with his opinions of other people.
-For some reason he destroyed many of his relationships; Friends today would be gone tomorrow.
+While he didn’t care for convention and what other people thought about him, he struggled with the opinions of other people.
+For some reason, he destroyed many of his relationships; Friends today would be gone tomorrow.